alienarena/alienarena/trunk/docs/README.txt

 (Windows)

 Installation has been made very simple.
 After downloading, simply click on the alienarena2007.exe file and the installation will begin.
 Follow the instructions of the Installshield setup program.
 If you are running Windows 2000 or XP, you should have administrative privileges.
 If not, you may get some errors when the program tries to write the uninstall information to the registry.
 If so, simply click “ignore”, and the installation will continue without problem.

 Once finished, you can click on the Alien Arena icon that has been placed on your desktop to start a game or the Alien Arena Server icon to start a dedicated server.

 (Linux)

-Simply unzip alienarena2007-linux20070121-x86.zip in your usr/local/games folder or wherever you wish to place the game.
+Simply unzip the archive in your usr/local/games folder or wherever you wish to place the game.

-Type ./AlienArena to run the game, or ./AlienArenaDedicated to start a dedicated server or use the shortcuts installed in the menu.
+Type ./crx to run the game, or ./crded to start a dedicated server or use the shortcuts installed in the menu.

 Source files are included, so you may compile the binaries yourself if neccessary.
 Please visit the forum if you have any questions regarding this.